 e) Specification of the usage of OAuth 2.0 (according to the SA3 guidelines) for 5GMS protocols based on the conclusions in clause 6.9.

+f) Specification of a RESTful API for configuration of the 5GMS AS via reference point M3 in TS 26.512 [16] based on the conclusions of clause 6.X.

 4. Continue the study of additional extensions to 5G Media Streaming.
 Potential candidate topics based on this Technical Report are:

 a) Content-aware streaming based on the initial considerations in clause 5.7.